risgk/digital-synth-vra8-n/README.md

 - v2.3.0 (Major Changes)
     - Rename **VRA8-N mini** to **VRA8-N mode-VC**
-    - Does not support Arduino Nano 3.x (because the sketch uses more than 30720 bytes of program storage space)
+    - Do not support Arduino Nano 3.x (because the sketch uses more than 30720 bytes of program storage space)
     - Halve the send level of LFO > CUTOFF for smoothness
     - Change the change range of CUTOFF frequency from 28-124 to 16-112 (64: the center)
     - Change the Q of RESONANCE 64 from 2.8 to 2.0 (No change in the range of Q from 0.7 to 8.0)